Chart Color Schemes

 Dianella - South's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data shows positive outcomes for Dianella - South residents with standard levels of common health conditions across age groups.
-Private health cover is high at approximately 56% (around 8,232 people), compared to 59.9% in Greater Perth.
+Health data shows Dianella - South residents have relatively positive health outcomes, with common conditions seen across both young and old age groups at a fairly standard level.
+The rate of private health cover is very high, at approximately 56% of the total population (around 8,232 people), compared to 59.9% across Greater Perth.

-The most prevalent medical conditions are arthritis and mental health issues, affecting 7.7% and 7.6% of residents respectively.
-Around 70.1% report no medical ailments, compared to 73.0% in Greater Perth.
-About 22.5% of residents are aged 65 and over (3,278 people), higher than the 18.3% in Greater Perth.
-Health outcomes among seniors are above average, outperforming the general population in health metrics.
+The most prevalent medical conditions in the area are arthritis and mental health issues, affecting 7.7% and 7.6% of residents respectively.
+About 70.1% of residents report being completely clear of medical ailments, compared to 73.0% across Greater Perth.
+As of 2021, 22.5% of residents are aged 65 and over (around 3,278 people), higher than the 18.3% in Greater Perth.
+Health outcomes among seniors in Dianella - South are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health